asjadkhxn/BacktestingMomentumStrats/readme.txt

 Part3: Value + Momentum
        - Combined value and momentum factors.
-       - Returns were poor, so this approach was not emphasized but included for completeness :(
+       - Approach not emphasized but included for completeness.

 Ignored trading and custody costs and any taxes.
 ----->  "With the growth of strong discount brokers in India, general